 You don’t have to live in South Central L.A. for living and working conditions to be negatively contributing to illness or disease.
 There are a greater number of environmental and metabolic disorders affecting health and quality of life.
 Public health issues continue to rise at alarming rates.

 The ‘upstream’ healthcare team addresses where health begins.
 Addressing the cause of illness and the context of a patient’s life can have a tremendous impact.
-60% of preventable death is associated with living and working conditions, so healthcare professionals must take a vested interest in a patient’s history visit this web-site.
+60% of preventable death is associated with living and working conditions, so healthcare professionals must take a vested interest in a patient’s history.
 This includes not just your current situation, but your lifespan – the human body has an immense capacity to compensate, but also has a threshold before it begins to ‘fail’.
 Knowing all of the barriers to health or healing is vital.

 ‘Upstreamists’ transform the process in which they relate to their patients – they identify a problem, perform a root problem analysis (living and working conditions), and mobilize resources to create a solution.